habubakar89/hamzaforeman/README.md

   date: '2025-10-01',
   title: 'When I first saw you',
   content: 'Your message here',
-  isBlurred: false, // Visible
+  isBlurred: false, // Fully visible
 },
 {
   date: '2025-10-02',
-  title: 'title for oct 2',
+  title: 'When you first confessed your love for me',
   content: 'TODO: Add your message',
-  isBlurred: true, // Blurred until you change this
+  isBlurred: true, // Blurred - flip to false to reveal },
-},
 ```

+**To reveal a note:**
+1. Edit `src/data/notes.ts`
+2. Find the note you want to reveal
+3. Change `isBlurred: true` to `isBlurred: false`
+4. Save and reload the page

+**No date checks** - You have full control over which notes are visible at any time!

 ### 7.5.
 Locked Note Messages